arcctgx/lfmedit/README.md

   scripts try to make an assumption, but there is no guarantee it will be correct.
   If `lfmedit.sh` makes a wrong assumption which causes an edit to fail, it's possible to override it using `-Z` command line option.
 * Last.fm seems to treat the Unix timestamp as an identifier of a scrobble.
-But this is not unique: the scrobbles before 2005-02-13 10:20 UTC all have the same timestamp in the database.
-I'm not sure if it's possible to safely edit these scrobbles, so the scripts will refuse to edit them.
+But before 2005-02-13 10:20 UTC the timestamps are not unique: multiple scrobbles can share the same timestamp in Last.fm database.
+I'm not sure if it's possible to edit these scrobbles without side effects, so the scripts will refuse to modify them.
 * Edit verification is not very reliable - I've seen both false positives and false negatives in my testing.
 For this reason verification is disabled by default.
 It can be enabled using `-V` option.
 * It's slow.
 For each scrobble edit the script sends one Last.fm API request to get original scrobble data, then a POST request to edit the scrobble, and another POST request to verify the edit.
-This involves spawning several `curl` and `jq` processes, plus the network overhead also plays a role.
-And sometimes Last.fm is very slow to respond.
+This involves spawning several `curl` and `jq` processes, plus the network overhead also plays a role. `lfmbatchedit.sh` sends edit requests sequentially, and sometimes Last.fm is slow to respond.

 # Further development
 None.
 At least not in this repo.